 --exclusive MY_SLURM_JOB

-tells slurm to 32 parallel tasks on both of this cluster’s compute nodes, with one dedicated to each task.
-This slurm job completes in 30 minutes on this small HPC cluster of OCI’s cloud-compute cost tells us that this 30-minute-long HPC experiment accrued a $2.80 cloud bill.
+which tells slurm to execute 32 parallel tasks on each of this cluster’s compute nodes, with one CPU dedicated to each task.
+This slurm job completes in 30 minutes on this small HPC cluster, and inspection of OCI’s cloud-compute cost tells us that this 30-minute-long HPC experiment accrued a $2.80 cloud bill.

-Next, check how times and compute costs scale by rerunning this with --nodes=1 and --ntasks-per-node=1, which instructs slurm to this job using only 1 on a single compute node.
-This single-threaded FARGO3D job completes in 19 hours, which cost $3.05 had the instead occur on a typical OCI instance of shape VM.Standard2.4. lengthy times are impacting your project’s time to deliver, consider migrating your parallelizable workloads to HPC where times can be shorted dramatically with no incremental compute costs.
+Next, check how execution times and compute costs scale by rerunning this example with --nodes=1 and --ntasks-per-node=1, which instructs slurm to run this job using only 1 CPU on a single compute node.
+That single-threaded FARGO3D job completes in 19 hours, which would cost $3.05 had the run instead occured on a typical OCI instance of shape VM.Standard2.4.
+If lengthy run times are impacting your project’s time to deliver, consider migrating your parallelizable workloads to HPC where run times can be shorted dramatically with no incremental compute costs.

 Visualizing HPC output with OCI Data Science

-and configure a Data Scienceinstance so that it can communicate with the HPC cluster, and consult for required steps.
-This experiment original to use OCI’s File Storage System to make the HPC cluster’s output or now use OCI’s command line interface () to manually copy the HPC output to an Object Store bucket where the instance ee ig 1 and these more detailed instructions.
+Next, deploy and configure a Data Science (DS) instance so that it can communicate with the HPC cluster, and consult this document for the required steps.
+This experiment originally intended to use OCI’s File Storage System to manage the HPC cluster’s output, but the DS-FSS connectivity will not be available until a few months hence, so instead use OCI’s command line interface (OCI CLI) to manually copy the HPC output to an OCI Object Storage bucket where the Data Science instance can see it; see also figure 1 and these more detailed instructions.

-Then navigate to the instance’s Jupyter server where can develop custom ython code to read, analyze, and visualize HPC inside this Jupyter notebookig 24 displaying highlights from that analysis.
+Then navigate to the Data Science instance’s Jupyter server where you can develop custom Python code to read, analyze, and visualize the HPC output inside this Jupyter notebook, with Figs. 2–4 displaying highlights from that analysis.